Laxsjo/BracketContext/README.md

 They follow the following syntax where `bracketTypeHere` is a bracket name defined in `bracketcontext.brackets`:

 - `bracketcontext.insideBrackets.bracketTypeHere`
-- `bracketcontext.insideBracketsLine.bracketTypeHere`
-  These contexts `insideBracketsLine` are only true when the bracket lies on the same line as the cursor.
+  These contexts are only true when the bracket lies on the same line as the cursor.

 It also adds a context for detecting the cursor position relative to the whitespace: